tamouse/resume/source/_career_manifesto.html.md

 **Characteristics:**

-- a small company, under 500
+- a small company, under 500, or an enginering department in a larger company
-- on the IPO track, funded sufficiently, plenty of runway
+- on the IPO track, funded sufficiently, plenty of runway; profitable a plus
-- a company that already knows what it's business and value proposition is
+- a company that already knows what it's business and value proposition are
-- digital/remote first, asynchronous
+- digital/remote first, asynchronous collaboration preferred
-- No Java stack, if possible
+- preferraby no Java or PHP

 ## salary

-- $160-$200,000 base annual
+- $150-$200,000 base annual
 - not seeking equity